oneapi-src/level-zero-spec/scripts/tools/PROG.rst

   * device debug must be enabled on this system.

-If permission is granted, a ::${t}_debug_session_handle_t is provided, which can be used in other program debug APIs until the tool detaches again.
+If permission is granted, a ::${t}_debug_session_handle_t is provided.
+The session handle can be used in other program debug APIs until the tool detaches again.
 The requested API version will be used for all API functions.

-To detach a debug session, a tool calls ::${t}DebugDetach passing the
+To end a debug session, a tool calls ::${t}DebugDetach passing the
 ::${t}_debug_session_handle_t that had been provided on the corresponding
 ::${t}DebugAttach call.